pranlawate/avc-parser/EXAMPLES.md

 # SELinux AVC Denial Analyzer - Examples & Usage Patterns

-**Version 1.3.0** | Comprehensive examples and usage patterns for the SELinux AVC Denial Analyzer with Advanced Filtering
+**Version 1.4.0** | Comprehensive examples and usage patterns for the SELinux AVC Denial Analyzer with SELinux Policy Investigation Integration

 This document demonstrates the tool's capabilities with real examples, organized from basic to advanced usage patterns.